 But by late Tuesday night, Boehner was again going against the grain of most of his GOP conference: While the House gave final passage to the deal, Boehner's top lieutenant, Cantor, and the majority whip, McCarthy, joined a majority of House Republicans in opposing it.

-This article appears in the Jan.
-3, 2013, edition of National Journal Daily as Rumors Aside, Boehner Election Seems Assured.
+This article appears in the January 3, 2013 edition of NJ Daily as Rumors Aside, Boehner Election Seems Assured.